CEZ Group introduction

 Within Europe, CEZ Group is the most profitable and the least indebted power company.
 This has a positive effect on the CEZ, a. s. stock prices, which are among the best developing prices among european energy companies.
 Excellent economic results are a logical outcome of fulfilling the company strategy based on successful acquisitions in Southeastern Europe, cost optimization, and output orientation.
 As the largest contributor to the public budget, CEZ Group is also the most important economic entity in the Czech Republic.

 CEZ Group is perceived as a prestigious and a much sought-after employer.
-The companies that make up CEZGroup employ nearly 33,000 people in over one thousand unique job positions in the generation, distribution, and sale of electricity and heat, mining of coal, and other related operations.
+The companies that make up CEZ Group employ 31,400 people in over one thousand unique job positions in the generation, distribution, and sale of electricity and heat, mining of coal, and other related operations.

-EFFICIENTLY PRODUCTING NEARLY 60 THOUSAND GWH A YEAR
+EFFICIENTLY PRODUCING NEARLY 60 THOUSAND GWH A YEAR

 In managing production, CEZ Group places emphasis on increasing productivity, which has risen by more than 50% over the course of four years since 2000.
 The economic return for one employee per month has also been rising continuously.
 The CEZ group currently has the highest value added per employee in the Czech Republic.